Tex Murphy: The character

 Tex Murphy is a hard-boiled PI.
 Tex is a member of the portion of the population born without any genetic defects making him a normal human (referred by in-game characters as a "Norm").
 He is an avid fan of the classic film noir films of Humphrey Bogart.
 As such, he does his work in the style of archetypal film noir detectives such as Sam Spade and Philip Marlowe.
 He has remarkable skills of observation (always punctuated with humorous internal monologues); when examining objects or features, he hardly ever misses an important or unusual detail.
 However, he is also occasionally a bit clumsy and naive which gets him into trouble from time to time, as does his sarcastic wit.

 Tex is honest and generally a good-natured fellow who suffers from a bad back, a little too much alcohol (Bourbon...neat, preferred) and a few too many blows to the head.
 He runs his private investigation business out of his apartment at the Ritz Hotel on Chandler Avenue in Old San Francisco "among the mutants and the destitute" where several businesses and friends reside, including his love interest, the mysteriously mutated newspaper stand owner Chelsee Bando.

 In 2011, NowGamer ranked him as the eighth-best game detective, calling him "the epitome of the hard boiled flatfoot detective", but wondering why he "dress[es] like a cross between an alcoholic Indiana Jones and Deckard from Blade Runner".

 Radio theater

 When plans for a new game fell through, Chris Jones and Aaron Conners, produced a series of audio dramas in 2001, to continue the storyline.
 The radio theater stars several of the original characters and voices from the games, including Jones as Tex Murphy.
 They were financed out-of-pocket by the creators and released for free as digital downloads.
 These episodes continue to be available through the unofficial Tex Murphy website.
 A new series of six more episodes were made to accompany the then-upcoming Project Fedora as a reward for qualifying backers.

 Novelizations

-Aaron Conners has published novelizations of three Tex Murphy titles, as well as an original follow-up, which will serve as the basis for the upcoming Tex Murphy and the Poisoned Pawn, currently in development by Chaotic Fusion.
+Aaron Conners has published five Tex Murphy novels, with a planned sixth announced.
+The first three are fairly direct novelizations of their corresponding games.
+The fourth incorporates both original story elements and elements of Tex Murphy: Overseer and was meant as the basis for a planned remake of that title that was ultimately cancelled in 2021.
+A fifth novel, Tex Murphy and the Romanov Enigma was released in 2024, telling a new story, not based on an existing game.